-Happy Friday everyone!
+Happy Friday everyone.
+I hope I find you all well.
+Time to get on the road again and share some tall tales -perfect for these long winter nights.
 As we all know, Ireland is a country steeped in mythical tales, legends and folklore.
-Over the past few months we’ve been enjoying a virtual tour of Ireland together and it struck me how many of our favorite Irish landmarks have a mythical tale attached.
-So this week I thought it would be fun to take a whistle stop tour of mythical Ireland.
+Indeed, many of our favorite Irish landmarks have a mythical tale attached.
+So let’s take a whistle stop tour of mythical Ireland.
 First stop -Giant’s Causeway in County Antrim!

 1. Giant’s Causeway & Fionn mac Cumhaill